Shopify/packwerk/USAGE.md

 ## Getting started

+After including Packwerk in the Gemfile, you will first want to generate a binstub:
+You can do this by running `bundle binstub packwerk`, which will generate a [binstub](https://bundler.io/man/bundle-binstubs.1.html#DESCRIPTION) at `bin/packwerk`.

-After including Packwerk in the Gemfile, you can generate the necessary files to get Packwerk running by executing:
+Then, you can generate the necessary files to get Packwerk running by executing:

-    packwerk init
+    bin/packwerk init

 Here is a list of files generated: